-26 jointly by the U.S. Environmental Protection Agency (EPA) and the USACE, to determine whether the

-27 proposed activities are permittable under Section $404.^6$ One of the primary determinations that USACE

-30 other significant adverse environmental impacts.
-The permittable alternative under this test is frequently

-- referred to as the least environmentally damaging practicable alternative or LEDPA (40 Code of Federal - 32 Regulations [CFR] 230.10(a)).7 - 33 The Guidelines define the term practicable to mean available and capable of being done after taking into - 34 consideration cost, existing technology, and logistics in light of overall Project purposes (40 CFR - 35 230.10(a)(2)).
-Consistent with the requirements of the Guidelines, USACE evaluates the practicability of - 36 alternatives based on the four general criteria: 1) cost, 2) existing technology, 3) logistics, and 4) project - 37 purpose.
+- In its review of projects that require a Section 404 fill permit, USACE applies the Guidelines, developed - 26 jointly by the U.S. Environmental Protection Agency (EPA) and the USACE, to determine whether the - 27 proposed activities are permittable under Section 404.6 One of the primary determinations that USACE - 28 must reach under the Guidelines is whether there is a practicable alternative to the proposed discharge - that would have less adverse impact on the aquatic ecosystem, so long as the alternative would not have - 30 other significant adverse environmental impacts.
+The permittable alternative under this test is frequently - 31 referred to as the least environmentally damaging practicable alternative or LEDPA (40 Code of Federal - 32 Regulations [CFR] 230.10(a)). - The Guidelines define the term practicable to mean available and capable of being done after taking into - 34 consideration cost, existing technology, and logistics in light of overall Project purposes (40 CFR - 35 230.10(a)(2)).
+Consistent with the requirements of the Guidelines, USACE evaluates the practicability of - alternatives based on the four general criteria: 1) cost, 2) existing technology, 3) logistics, and 4) project - 37 purpose.
 Because implementing the sediment augmentation experiment will require a Section 404 fill - 38 permit, and obtaining the permit will require that the Program identify the LEDPA, the specific criteria

-5 Waters of the U.S. include lakes, rivers, streams, oxbows, ponds, and wetlands such as prairie potholes, wet meadows, marshes, swamps, and bogs (33 CFR 328.3).
+Waters of the U.S. include lakes, rivers, streams, oxbows, ponds, and wetlands such as prairie potholes, wet meadows, marshes, swamps, and bogs (33 CFR 328.3).

-6 The Guidelines, along with the public interest review and other federal laws, are the substantive criteria that USACE uses when reviewing an application to determine whether a Project is permittable.
+The Guidelines, along with the public interest review and other federal laws, are the substantive criteria that USACE uses when reviewing an application to determine whether a Project is permittable.